ax8ax/patipada/post/hillsidehermitage.op.1.attachment.md

 By using such gamepad one can perform grosser actions such as: `cittasaṅkhāra` [citta actions], `vacīsaṅkhāra` [verbalization], `kāyasaṅkhāra` [bodily actions].
 Each `saṅkhāra` has associated an `cetana` [intention].
 Those `saṅkhāra` may result in the three kind of actions: actions by mind, actions by speech, actions by body.

 What's the problem?
-The untrained mind has no clue how to skillfully use the gamepad.
+The untamed mind has no clue how to skillfully use the gamepad.
 He does not even know there's a gamepad to being with...
 He is completely unaware of the intentions behinds his own actions.
 His attention whirls arround in the rapids of the river of thirst.

 # ■ taming animals [practice]

-A key simile buddha used over and over again, is the training wild animals [see MN 125 for instance](https://suttacentral.net/mn125/en/bodhi).
-If a player were to follow buddha's instructions he would see that: the player himself is to be seen as a wild animal that needs to be tamed, the six senses are to be seen as wild animals that needs to be tame... and the player himself, oneself, is to be seen as the trainer of all those wild suffering-pasturing animals
+A key simile buddha used over and over again, is the taming wild animals [see MN 125 for instance](https://suttacentral.net/mn125/en/bodhi).
+If a player were to follow buddha's instructions he would see that: the player himself is to be seen as a wild animal that needs to be tamed, the six senses are to be seen as wild animals that needs to be tame... and the player himself, oneself, is to be seen as the tramer of all those wild suffering-pasturing animals

 **Meditation is meditation as long as one is taming oneself.** This self taming meditation should be done at all times.
 The effective way to tame is not let the animals misbehave, not even once.

 One tames a wild animal not by words, nor violence, but by forcing them to change their behaviours, their pastures.
 Habits need reinforcement to keep themselves alive [see MN 18](https://suttacentral.net/mn18/en/bodhi).
-The trainer should not let the animal to roam the pastures they want, thus those habits eventually dry by themselves in the course of time.
+The tamer should not let the animal to roam the pastures they want, thus those habits eventually dry by themselves in the course of time.

-The habit of the untrained wild senses is to be interested with the objects of the game; to step out of the doors to interact with the world at every single opportunity.
-The first thing one needs to do, then, is to not allow them to step out on their own, but only when the trainer lets them.
+The habit of the untamed wild senses is to be interested with the objects of the game; to step out of the doors to interact with the world at every single opportunity.
+The first thing one needs to do, then, is to not allow them to step out on their own, but only when the tamer lets them.

-## `■■` with ox training, you need the mid pada
+## `■■` with ox taming, you need the mid pada

-One should train oneself by following the `majjhimapaṭipadā` [middle way].
+One should tame oneself by following the `majjhimapaṭipadā` [middle way].
 This means: one does not try to delight in the objects of the `saṃsāra` contacted by the senses; one does not try to get rid of in the objects of the `saṃsāra` contacted by the senses.
 Instead one endures any experience that attacks the senses until the danger fades away [see SN 35.240](https://suttacentral.net/sn35.240/en/bodhi), like a tortoise put his limbs out of the possibility to being preyed by the jackal.

 The tortoise does not get angry at the jackal.
 One does not get angry at the world.
 One does not get angry with himself.
 One not accumulate impressions that would the tortoise rumiate the pastures of entretaining such thoughts as he harassed me, he abused me, he attacked me...
 The tortoise know was under siege by the following_his_own_nature jackal; thus it does not add more misery to his shield by fueling that thirst that has as condition for its arising, the fertile fetters of vanity.